-The programme is for practising health professionals who wish to obtain an academic qualification in clinical education.
+The programme is for practising health professionals with a teaching role, who wish to obtain an academic qualification in clinical education.

 The programme aims to promote high quality clinical education by helping participants reflect upon, and share insights about, their teaching and learning.
 Additionally, to foster a considered approach to the application of educational theories and evidence from the literature to educational practice; and to help participants develop a solid foundation in clinical education and educational research upon which they can continue to build their own academic career.